Children's Acute Surgical Abdomen Programme (CASAP)

 casap

-CASAP was delivered in collaboration with the Association of Paediatric Anaesthetists and the British Association of Paediatric Surgeons and was sponsored by University College London Hospital
+CASAP was funded by the Association of Paediatric Anaesthetists & delivered in collaboration with the British Association of Paediatric Surgeons and was sponsored by University College London Hospital

 CASAP: Project Outline